jonnor/machinehearing/tinyml2021/environmentalsoundclassification.md

 ## Call-to-Action

 Want to test out Machine Learning for Noise Monitoring?
-Use Soundsensing dB20,
-and become a pilot program.
 Be it in cities, residential areas, offices, or factory floors.
+Order the Soundsensing dB20 devkit, and join our pilot program for Noise Classification.

 ## Has talk been given before